MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 * App must provide mechanism for app users to report inappropriate, harmful, or offensive content to the developer by any of the below mechanism. [*Mandatory Fix*]
   * App description including mail ID or link to the portal to log the issue.
-  * In app mechanism to log issue along with specific reference of the inappropriate content.
+  * In app mechanism to log issue along with specific reference to the inappropriate content.

-* Developer must take timely action on reported concerns. [*Mandatory Fix*]
+* You must take timely action on reported concerns. [*Mandatory Fix*]
 * App must clearly describe AI functionality before the customer acquires the offer consistent with policy [100.1.3](/legal/marketplace/certification-policies#10013-description) and prompt user to review the info as a part of in-app functionality. [*Mandatory Fix*].

    :::image type="content" source="../../../../assets/images/submission/teams-ai-library-description-guideline.png" alt-text="Screenshot shows the description for Ai functionality.":::